-At its October 2014 meeting, the Council approved Amendment 40 (GMFMC 2014) which divided the recreational quota into a for-hire component quota (42.3%) and a private angling component quota (57.7%) for the recreational harvest of red snapper.
+At its October 2014 meeting, the Council approved Amendment 40 (GMFMC 2014a) which divided the recreational quota into a for-hire component quota (42.3%) and a private angling component quota (57.7%) for the recreational harvest of red snapper.
+In 2015, this resulted in an ACT of 2.371 mp for the federally permitted for-hire component (45 federal fishing days) and 3.234 mp for the private angling component (10 federal fishing days), respectively.
 The 2015 season closures for the recreational harvest of red snapper were determined separately for each component based on each component's ACT.
 Amendment 40 also included a 3-year sunset provision on the separation of the recreational sector into distinct components.
+At its August 2015 meeting, the Council approved Amendment 28 (GMFMC 2015) which adjusted the red snapper allocation between the commercial and recreational sectors.
+This amendment is currently under review by the Secretary of Commerce.